 Here, too, providers often follow the monolithic one-size-fits-all principle: no trace of modularity.

 As a result, the already very large scripts are usually not optimized at all in terms of PageSpeed and massive amounts of code are delivered, which are ultimately not needed.

 Often the lazyloading of the media is also a problem and leads to display problems.

-Especially sliders are often used in the header area of a website (Above the Fold) – so the numerous scripts and media can not be loaded asynchronously.
+Sliders in particular are often used in the header area of a website (above the fold) – this means that the numerous scripts and media cannot be loaded asynchronously.
 The entire website structure is therefore initially blocked by loading the slider.